estiwidder/bold360-mobile-docs-android/docs/chat-configuration/chat-settings.md

 {: .mt-8}
 ### Features availability configurations
+##  COMMENT: WHAT ARE THESE PROPERTIES? aRE THEY DESCRIBED SOMEWHERE ELSE?

 Enable/Disable/Inspect support of some of the SDKs provided features.
 - Autocomplete - Configure and Inspect support for AI chats